10 Traits Empathic People Share

 Empaths are big-hearted people and try to relieve the pain of others: a homeless person holding a cardboard "I'm hungry" sign at a busy intersection, a hurt child, a distraught friend.
 It's natural to want to reach out to these people and ease their pain.
 But empaths don't stop there.
 Instead, they take it on—suddenly they're the one feeling drained or upset when they felt fine before.

-As an empath myself, I use many strategies to protect my sensitivities, such as fierce time management, setting limits and boundaries with draining people, meditation to calm and center myself, and going out into nature.
+As an empath, I use many strategies to protect my sensitivities, such as fierce time management, setting limits and boundaries with people who are draining, meditation to calm and center myself, and going out into nature.
 I find being an empath a gift, but I had to learn to take care of myself.
 Empaths have special needs.
 If you're one of us, it’s important to honor your needs and communicate them to your loved ones.